cedricbaudet/GuideResto/README.md

 # GuideResto
-A class for Business IT students @hegarc // HES-SO
+A project for Business IT students @hegarc // HES-SO